hmanzoni/minesweeper/readme.md

 After run the command a windows will be open, now you can play, enjoy it!

 ## Credits
-I build all the project following the course on youtube called -> [Python Game Development Project Using OOP – Minesweeper Tutorial (w/ Tkinter)](https://youtu.be/OqbGRZx4xUc) on the channel of [freecodecamp](https://www.freecodecamp.org/).
+I built the entire project by following the course on YouTube called -> [Python Game Development Project Using OOP – Minesweeper Tutorial (w/ Tkinter)](https://youtu.be/OqbGRZx4xUc) on the channel of [freecodecamp](https://www.freecodecamp.org/).
 A special thanks goes to [JimSC](https://github.com/jimdevops19) :smiley:.

 ## Contributing